Discovering Norman Brown’s Guitar Gear

 The guitar is midi with hexophonic pickups in the saddles to deliver acoustic guitar tones which can be played alone or blended with the custom design Singleton/Duncan magnetic pickup!
 Norman and I are both ecstatic about the outcome of this instrument.”

 I found an interview where it says he was using a Crybaby Wah into a Line6 Pod Pro [in a rack].
-I’ve found a few photos of this setup.
-So, that was what he used at one point or another.
+There are a few photos of this setup online.
+So, that was his guitar rig at one point or another.
+Sadly, I can’t date when he used this setup.

-Recently, Norman has recorded a video for Xotic Pedals.
-That plus there’s a photo on his Facebook page, leads me to believe he’s now using a small pedalboard.
+Recently, Norman has recorded a video for Xotic Pedals, which shows a few of them on a small pedal.
+Plus, there’s a photo on his Facebook page, that leads me to believe he’s now using a small pedalboard rather than the Line6 rack system.

-On this board, there’s a Fulltone Wah, Xotic EP, Xotic SP, Xotic SL, T C electronic mini polytune, and a line6 M9.
-From recent videos, he’s also using a Shure wireless system.
+On this board, there’s a Fulltone Wah, Xotic EP, Xotic SP, Xotic SL, TC electronic mini polytune, and a line6 M9.
+From recent videos, he’s also using a Shure wireless system, allowing him the freedom to move around the stage.

 Known as a massive George Benson fan, Norman likes to use the Fender Hot Rod Deluxe and the Fender Blues DeVille Tweed.
 Although he has stated that an amp of choice is a solid state Polytone amp.

-From recent videos that I found, show him using a Hot Rod Deluxe and a Mesa Boogie Mark IV amp.
+Recent videos show him using a Hot Rod Deluxe and a Mesa Boogie Mark IV amp.
+Like Benson, Norman seems to prefer a mono setup over using two amps in stereo.

 Getting that Norman Brown guitar sound

 This is where the fun begins!
 To me, at the heart of Norman’s guitar sound is a compressed clean guitar sound.
-Sometime he’ll add a wah or thick distortion sound.
+Sometimes he’ll add a wah or thick distortion sound.